os3w/os3w-sailwave-effects/website/index.md

 2. Copy it to the Sailwave effects folder.
 You can open this up within Sailwave by choosing \
-   Setup → Global options → My script files → View folder content.
+   Setup → Global options → Folders → My script files → View folder content.

 3. Add the effect when publishing from Sailwave by choosing the Effects button from the final screen before publication where the destination and file name